Adnan27v/Name-The-US-States/README.md

 - 10-minute time limit for added challenge
 - Score tracking showing progress (X/50 states)
 - Case-insensitive input for user convenience
+- Ability to exit the game at any time by typing "exit" or clicking cancel
+- End-game summary showing missed states

 ## 📁 Project Structure